 Choose a minimalist look with monochromatic colors that are refined and elegant.

 Dress up your look with a heel.

-Wear your skirt with your favorite wedge, chunky sandal, boot, or elegant heel to enhance your outfit for a special occasion.
+Wear your skirt with your favorite wedge, chunky sandals, boots, or elegant heels to enhance your outfit for a special occasion.

 Go for comfort with flats.

 Instead, consider flat sandals for a carefree, Palm Beach, or boho style.

 Play it cool and casual with sneakers.

 Comfortable and stylish, tennis shoes can transform a dressier skirt option into a playful and informal look.
 Add a white t-shirt or jean shirt, and you instantly have an on-trend outfit.

 For example, try a denim or linen jacket for a casual look, day or night.
 Or sport a leather jacket to create an edgier look.

 Pair your maxi skirt with a fitted pullover sweater knit or a cardigan.
 Tuck it in, or cinch your waist with a cute belt.